 Assume that the government now obtains its revenue from the private monopoly through a turnover tax on the volume of gambling.
 As a multi-casino monopolist it will equate its marginal revenue with the industry's long-run marginal cost, inclusive of the turnover tax.
 The industry's long-run marginal cost will be equal to the minimum average cost of the identical casinos inclusive of the turnover tax.
 With the imposition of the tax, the MC (inclusive of the tax) will increase, output will be decreased and the gross of tax price charged to gamblers will be increased.
 As a consequence the quantity of gambling demanded would fall.
 If the government were to set the rate of turnover tax so as to maximize its revenue then it needs to take into consideration the fact that as the tax is raised the quantity of gambling would fall.
-Hence, there is a joint maximization where the maximum tax revenue is obtained given the constraint that the profit maximizing monopolist will be adjusting its industry output so that the long-run marginal costs of the casino industry inclusive of the tax is equal to the marginal revenue it receives.
-At this quantity supplied by the industry the price charged will be denoted as P_2^m .
+The profit maximizing monopolist will be adjusting its industry output so that the long-run marginal costs of the casino industry, inclusive of the tax, is equal to the marginal revenue it receives.
+At this level of industry supply the price charged is denoted as P_2^m .